What is Support Vector Machine? SVM Algorithm in Machine Learning

 Advantages of Support Vector Machine Algorithm

-- Works very well with limited datasets
+- It works very well with limited datasets

-- Kernel SVM contains a non-linear transformation function to convert the complicated non-linearly separable data into linearly separable data.
+- Kernel SVM contains a non-linear transformation function to convert the complicated non-linearly separable data into linearly separable data

 Disadvantages of Support Vector Machine Algorithm